If you love seafood or are on a pescatarian keto diet, this keto shrimp salad is perfect as a filling lunch or dinner.

 The salad dressing is super easy as well.
 Simply combine mayonnaise, mustard, grated parmesan cheese, minced garlic, lemon juice, and pepper.
 Three of those ingredients were also used for the baked shrimps.

-While I served this shrimp salad with the whole shrimps, Charles told me that next time, he’d want them chopped.
+While I served this keto shrimp salad with the whole shrimps, Charles told me that next time, he’d want them chopped.
 Chopping the cooked shrimps into smaller pieces would distribute their sweet, seafood flavor throughout the salad, making it even more delicious!

 Here’s the final outcome of our keto-friendly shrimp salad: